zaycev/ds-gui/ABOUT.md

-Dependency store web service
+Proposition store web service
 ===================

-A dependency store, i.e. a collection of dependency relations with assigned frequencies.
-This web service provides an access to 5 dependency stores:
+A proposition store is a collection of propositions with assigned frequencies.
+This web service provides an access to 5 proposition stores:

 - English
 - English generalized